BALA291/copy-file/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-Create a text1.txt with some content in it
+Create a f1.txt with some content in it

 ### Step 2:
- Open the text1.txt file in read mode
+ Open the f1.txt file in read mode

 ### Step 3:
-Create a copy.txt file using write mode
+Create a f2.txt file using write mode

 ### Step 4:
-Copy the content of text1.txt file to copy.txt using write function
+Copy the content of f1.txt file to f2.txt using write function

 ## PROGRAM: